What Is Auditory Processing Disorder?

 Up to twelve percent of children have diagnosed or undiagnosed auditory processing disorder, a condition that inhibits the brain’s ability to translate and process sounds.
 Learn more about common signs and symptoms.

+While APD isn’t too well known, it is estimated that 7 percent of children have some type of auditory processing difficulty.
 Do everyday instructions, requests, and questions seem to bounce off your child?
 Like he’s living in a bubble that is impenetrable by oral directions?
 If your child responds most of the time with a blank stare or “Wait, what?” then you know what we’re talking about.